benjamin22-314/sp-case-study/README.md

 Have a look at the training notebook to view the model evaluation.

 ##### Running the App
 You need to have docker compose installed and running on your computer.
-In powershell/command line/bash run `docker-compose up --build`.
+In powershell/command line/bash, navigate to the `task2` directory and run `docker-compose up --build`.
 Go to you browser and open `http://localhost/`.
 You will there see a UI that will allow you to upload an image of an ID and receive predictions about which country (of the countries listed below) the ID is from;

 • alb_id (ID Card of Albania)
 • aze_passport (Passport of Azerbaijan)